 If there is a misstep it is the decision to cut and alter Lady Anne’s speech over her father-in-law Henry VI’s coffin which, Beroud said, was considered too confusing.
 Sadly, hearing Georgina Rich announce it was her husband’s coffin and then proceed to leave out two-thirds of the speech, I assumed she had forgotten her lines and was making them up.
 This is an iconic speech and I am sure I am not the only one who could have delivered it for her.

 Other visits to the original Tricky Dicky have been less successful.
 I left Derek Jacobi’s gurning Richard, directed by Kenneth Branagh back in the mists of time, at the interval.
-I tolerated the slasher version with Martin Freeman’s Norman Wisdomesque dictator but my husband left at the interval and I just about survived Ralph Fiennes’ body-in-the carpark at the Almeida but I wish I had left at the interval.
+I tolerated the slasher version with Martin Freeman’s Norman Wisdomesque dictator but my husband left at the interval and I just about survived Ralph Fiennes’ body-in-the carpark at the Almeida but, in all honestly, I wish I had left at the interval.

 Just at the point where it seemed I simply could not take another Richard III, along came the Arcola.

-Does this production, along with the superb Hamlet from the Almeida, heralds new era in which directors let Shakespeare’s plays do the talking?
+Does this production, along with the superb Hamlet from the Almeida, herald a new era in which directors let Shakespeare’s plays do the talking?

 Richard III runs at the Arcola Theatre until June 6.
 It has a lovely bar, nice cakes, really helpful staff and knows what it is about with Shakespeare.
 Grab a seat!